-When entering education as either a new teacher or a career changer, you will have limited related work experiences to highlight in your resume and cover letter.
-Because of this fact, it is important that you highlight other areas that can help your candidacy.
+When entering education as either a new teacher or a career changer, you will have limited work experiences to highlight in your resume and cover letter.
+Because of this fact, you must highlight other areas that can help your candidacy.

 If you have student teaching internship experience, make sure you showcase that valuable work experience.